-Firefighters pulled the woman out of the second floor of her cluttered, burning home, authorities said Thursday.
+A Hicksville woman died Thursday after firefighters pulled her out of the second floor of her cluttered, burning home, authorities said.

 She had been quickly found in the bathroom of her Ketcham Avenue house after neighbors told firefighters there was someone inside, but efforts to revive her at the scene proved futile, said Hicksville Fire Chief Bob Chiz.